- About Us

-PD providers can use The Statewide Training Calendar to advertise professional development events and attract a larger audience.
-To use the calendar, just submit information about your planned training for review and schedule your event.
-Using the calendar also gives you access to helpful resources like ready-to-print certificates and sign-in sheets for the trainings you provide.
+PD providers can use The Aspire Registry to advertise professional development events and attract a larger audience.
+Just submit information about your planned training for review and schedule your event and you will gain access to helpful resources like ready-to-print certificates and sign-in sheets for the trainings you provide.

 The Aspire Registry trainer app makes taking attendance a breeze!
 This app is for early childhood trainers in New York State who use The Aspire Registry to track and advertise professional development opportunities.
 The Aspire Registry trainer app shows you all of the training events you have scheduled in the Statewide Calendar.
 Take attendance directly in the app and attendees will instantly have your event added to their Aspire profile training tab!